Eurocc-Italy/dl_tui/README.md

 The executable should expect input file paths as CLI arguments (equivalent to `docker/singularity run /input/file1.png /input/file2.png /input/file3.png ...`)

-The container should save all results that should be uploaded to the Data Lake to the `/output` folder, which will be automatically be created and bound by the Data Lake infrastructure at runtime
+The container should save all results that should be uploaded to the Data Lake to the `/output` folder, which will automatically be created and bound by the Data Lake infrastructure at runtime

 ## Extra utilities